|Photo by Alice Lum|

 To get rid of what they undoubtedly considered a white elephant, the Straus family donated the house to the Roman Catholic Archbishopric of New York in 1944.
 Now the Church had a problem: what to do with a lavish, uncompleted mansion on an exclusive Upper East Side block.

 There was no need for another school or convent facility in the neighborhood and the residential needs of church executives was fully taken care of.
-But at least now the Catholic Church-owned property tax-exempt; affording the Archdiocese time to think.
+But at least now the Catholic Church-owned property was tax-exempt; affording the Archdiocese time to think.

 |photo by Alice Lum|